Good Food is for Dancing

 (as David wrote in Psalm 139)

-When I think of this, I can't help but wanting to find a more deserving fuel for this hard-working body.
+But when cravings hit, I easily forget that I should find a more deserving fuel for this hard-working body.

 However, junk and processed food is readily available.
 In the busyness of life, it often feels like the solution.
 After all, good food needs preparation, planning, and a little extra time.
 And who has that?